 Heidi Haines has been with The Arc of Colorado since 2011.
 Heidi works as the Director of Advocacy and also serves as an advisor to SABE, the National self advocacy organization for people with developmental disabilities.
 Heidi is a 2017 graduate of the National Leadership Consortium on Developmental Disabilities at the University of Delaware Advanced Leadership Institute.
 Heidi is also 2016 graduate of the William & Mary Law Institute of Special Education Advocacy.
 Heidi served as a technology navigation fellow for The Arc of The United States in 2015 and 2016.
 Heidi has long demonstrated a passion for disability rights, an understanding of the critical issues and the desire to collaborate with a wide range of advocacy and community groups in the state of Colorado and nationwide.

 Abigail has been with the Arc of Colorado since 2017.
-She works on a variety of things in our office including communications, policy, and advocacy referrals.
-She was a volunteer with The Arc for six years during high school and college, prior to becoming an employee, and has developed a passion for advocating for individuals with Intellectual and Developmental Disabilities.
+Abigail does policy research during and outside of the legislative session for our organization.
+She writes, coordinates, and when appropriate, delivers testimony at the state legislature and participates in stakeholder work on various policy initiatives.
+She also participates in multiple groups aimed at increasing equity and cultural competence in the field of disability.
+She was a volunteer with The Arc for five years during high school and college, prior to becoming an employee, and has developed a passion for advocating for individuals with Intellectual and Developmental Disabilities.
 Abigail strongly believes that sound, bi-partisan policy can make a positive difference in the lives of people with I/DD.
 She is a 2018 graduate of the University of Denver with a Bachelor of Arts in French and Francophone Studies and a Bachelor of Arts in Socio-Legal Studies.
 In her spare time, she enjoys reading philosophy and spending time with family.